 Francis Schaeffer used a similar picture of a watershed in the Alps to illustrate the importance of foundational issues.
 Foundational issues are those that define the “watersheds” for our lives and our cultures.
 It is often the case that differences in opinion about foundations seem mundane and trivial to most observers.
 However, the decision to be on one side or the other of foundational issues is anything but insignificant.
 This is true because such issues logically force you to move in one direction or the other.
 Moreover, it is not until the forces of time and logic drive us to see where our positions ultimately lead us that we understand the impact of those decisions.

-The situations we face in today’s culture are sometimes very alarming.
-Many of us are alarmed as we see our culture becoming more and more accepting of policies that deny the sanctity of life, that limit the free exercise of religion, that erode our right to privacy, and that continue to infringe on the right to private property.
+Many of us are alarmed as we see our culture becoming more and more accepting of policies that deny the sanctity of life, limit the free exercise of religion, erode our right to privacy, and continue to infringe on the right to private property.
 However, becoming active in many of these “causes” can feel like trying to stem the flow of the Mississippi and divert it to the Pacific Ocean.
-We may be able to transport some of the water there bucket by bucket, but the general flow of the river to the Gulf of Mexico is relentless as it presses on in spite our efforts.
+We may be able to transport some of the water there bucket by bucket, but the general flow of the river to the Gulf of Mexico is relentless as it presses on despite our efforts.